waxdred/GitSpeak/README.md

 ## Contributing

 Contributions to GitSpeak are welcome!
-Please refer to the CONTRIBUTING.md file for more information on how to contribute to this project.